cjbrock/081720-DTZ/README.md

 4. Share that video with your cohort (optional)
 5. Submit project on Learn by end of day Sunday 12/13/20

-## Week 15: November 30, 2020
-#### This week's focus: JavaScript Object Orientation and Project Prep

-By the end of this week, you should be able to:
-- Use ES6 class syntax
-- Create Javascript Models
-- Create Javascript Prototype Functions
-- Have an idea of what to build for your project

-1. Monday - JS and Rails - ES6 Syntax Sugar, JS and Rails - Advanced Function Usage (JS Advanced Functions: Generalized Map and Reduce Lab) (9)
-2. Tuesday - JS and Rails - Advanced Function Usage (10)
-3. Wednesday - JS and Rails - Object Orientation in JavaScript (8)
-4. Thursday - JS and Rails - OO JavaScript: Inheritance (6)
-5. Friday - JS and Rails - OO JavaScript: Prototypal Inheritance (8)

 # Study Group Videos and Code